 What’s Happening is a community service from the San Diego County Office of Education (SDCOE) to connect families, students, and educators with free and low-cost opportunities and resources, including educator grants and scholarships/contests for students.
 Helpful information is updated regularly on this page with highlights published at the start of each month as an e-newsletter.

-Families in San Diego can get used laptop and desktop computers loaded with educational software for as little as $100 at a drive-thru event Oct.
-7 from 9 to 11:30 a.m. at San Marcos Elementary School.
-The program is organized by SDCOE and Computers 2 Kids.
+Families in Escondido can get used laptop and desktop computers loaded with educational software for as little as $100 at a drive-thru event organized by the San Diego County Office of Education (SDCOE) and Computers 2 Kids.